middlicomp/aperitiiif-batch-template/README.md

 - [x] Finish this repo with [sample images](https://github.com/nyu-dss/serverless-iiif-rijks-test/tree/main/src/kasukawa) and a [github action](https://github.com/nyu-dss/serverless-iiif-rijks-test/actions/workflows/sync-s3.yml) that converts those images to tif, namespaces them, and syncs them to the S3 source bucket.
 - [ ] Work on IIIF Presentation API implmentation
 - [ ] Automate an updated listing of resources published and deploy as GH Pages site
+- [ ] Create `serverless-iiif-template` repo for each collection to copy
 - [ ] Document namespacing, potential collection onboarding policy
 - [ ] Get feedback